Dual Diagnosis Treatment Geneva, IL

 Virginia M Mejia Lcsw Cadc - 4.0 miles from Geneva, IL

-Virginia M Mejia Lcsw Cadc is a dual diagnosis treatment center in West Chicago, Illinois that provides treatment for drug and alcohol addiction and mental health disorders that include generalized anxiety disorder as well as schizoid personality disorder.
+Virginia M Mejia Lcsw Cadc is a dual-diagnosis treatment center in West Chicago, Illinois that offers treatment services for drug or alcohol use and mental health disorders that include post-traumatic stress disorder as well as thought disorders.

 Address: 1275 West Roosevelt Road, Suite 114, West Chicago, IL 60185 in DuPage County